thun88/css/src/docs/grid.md

 ---
 title: Responsive Grid
-description: Soho Foundation Styleguide
+description: A 12-column grid is the base infrastructure of modern, responsive application.
+On this page, you'll learn how to use the responsive grid to build page layouts and how to adjust your layouts on different browser-width breakpoints.
 ---

-A 12-column grid is the base infrastructure of modern, responsive application.
-On this page, you'll learn how to use the responsive grid to build page layouts and how to adjust your layouts on different browser-width breakpoints.

 ## Breakpoint Specs